kim-kamikawa/kim-kamikawa.github.io/README.md

 # HTML/CSS/JavaScript SBA
 kim-kamikawa.github.io
+## Description
+This is a simple 3-page website simulating a pet adoption site fulfilling the technical requirements below.
+The first page requires an email address to enter the site.
+The second page allows the user to filter adoption options by species and gender.
+The third page is an about page.
 ## Technical Requirements:
 ### HTML
 - Have at least 3 pages, keep the grid system consistent as much as possible